 Leave continues to accrue during the period of time an employee is on paid leave.
-Leave does not accrue during periods of leave without pay except as required by law.

 14.3 USE OF PTO LEAVE

 Accrued PTO leave may be used by half (1⁄2) hour increments for the following reasons, but not limited to: vacation or other personal needs; illness; injury; medical and dental appointments; care for an employee's child, spouse, or parent due to illness or injury; bereavement; and maternity leave.